IfrahYusuf/IfrahYusuf/README.md

     <img src="https://img.shields.io/static/v1?label=|&message=WEBSITE&color=cdf998&style=plastic&logo=wordpress&logo-color=white"/>
   </a>
       </p>
-        <p><strong>HTML5, CSS3 & JavaScript</strong> - This is a fun API application I created using an API URL from Bored.com/api.
-Users have a choice to generate a random activity at each click with the option to refresh back to the home page. </p>
+        <p><strong>HTML5, CSS3 & JavaScript</strong> - This is a responsive website created using HTML markup and CSS for a curly hair salon.
+The design is sleek and modern and the website does a good job of showcasing all the brilliant services available. </p>
     </td>
     <td width="50%" valign="top">
       <h3 align="center">99 Names Of Allah APP</h3>